Tone row: Theory and compositional techniques

-A twelve-tone composition will take one or more tone rows, called the "prime form", as its basis plus their transformations (inversion, retrograde, retrograde inversion, as well as transposition; see twelve-tone technique for details).
-These forms may be used to construct a melody in a straightforward manner as in Schoenberg's Piano Suite Op.
-25 Minuet Trio, where P-0 is used to construct the opening melody and later varied through transposition, as P-6, and also in articulation and dynamics.
+A twelve-tone composition will take one or more tone rows, called the "prime form", as its basis plus their transformations (inversion, retrograde, retrograde inversion, as well as transposition).
+These forms may be used to construct a melody in a straightforward manner as in the fifth movement from Schoenberg's Piano Suite, Op.
+25, where P-0 is used to construct the opening melody and later varied through transposition, as P-6, and also in articulation and dynamics.
 It is then varied again through inversion, untransposed, taking form I-0.
-However, rows may be combined to produce melodies or harmonies in more complicated ways, such as taking successive or multiple pitches of a melody from two different row forms, as described at twelve-tone technique.
+However, rows may be combined to produce melodies or harmonies in more complicated ways, such as taking successive or multiple pitches of a melody from two different row forms.

 Initially, Schoenberg required the avoidance of suggestions of tonality—such as the use of consecutive imperfect consonances (thirds or sixths)—when constructing tone rows, reserving such use for the time when the dissonance is completely emancipated.
 Alban Berg, however, sometimes incorporated tonal elements into his twelve-tone works.
 The main tone row of his Violin Concerto hints at this tonality:

-This tone row consists of alternating minor and major triads starting on the open strings of the violin, followed by a portion of an ascending whole tone scale.
-This whole tone scale reappears in the second movement when the chorale "Es ist genug" (It is enough) from J.S.
+This tone row consists of alternating minor and major triads starting on the open strings of the violin, followed by a portion of an ascending whole-tone scale.
+This whole-tone scale reappears in the second movement when the chorale "Es ist genug" ("It is enough") from J.S.
 Bach's cantata O Ewigkeit, du Donnerwort, BWV 60 is quoted literally in the woodwinds (mostly clarinet).